A label, what for?

 Other secondary criteria such as management fees, volume objectives or promoter support are also accounted for.
 Financial return on investment is not a criterion.

-The number of social vehicles has increased regularly over the years.
-It currently exceeds 140.
-The label committee has constantly reinforced its regulations.
+The number of solidarity-based vehicles has increased regularly over the years.
+It currently exceeds 150.
+The label Committee has constantly reinforced its regulations.